 Some workers may want to bring their family members to Canada.
 Spouses and/or dependent children can often be included in a work visa application if the employee is a new immigrant to Canada.
 Other family members, such as grandparents, need to become sponsored Canadian citizens and permanent residents.
 If an employee goes through the Express Entry program, it will connect family members to the rest of the country.

-Globalization Partners can make sure your company is compliant from the start, with every employee obtaining a Canadian work visa.
+When expanding to Canada, Globalization Partners can make sure your company is compliant from the start.
 Contact us today to learn more about our Global Expansion solution.